-All Walks Beyond the Catwalk is an initiative founded by Caryn Franklin, Debra Bourne and Erin O’Connor working with influential catwalk designers, top industry creatives and fashion students and their colleges to challenge the fashion industry’s dependence on unachievable and limited body and beauty ideals.
+All Walks Beyond the Catwalk is an initiative founded by Caryn Franklin, Debra Bourne and Erin O’Connor working with influential catwalk designers, top industry creatives and fashion students and their colleges to challenge the fashion industry’s dependence on unachievable and limited body and beauty ideals by respecting diversity.

-By highlighting the responsibility our industry has to recognise the psychological impact of its messaging upon the minds of young women and men, we believe we can encourage a shift towards a more ethical position.
+By highlighting the responsibility our industry has to recognise the psychological impact of its messaging upon the minds of young women and men, together with the unprecedented amount of imagery we receive via digital platforms, we believe we can encourage a shift towards a more enlightened position.

-We call for racial, age and size diversity in our imagery; Design training that accommodates all bodies; Gender enlightened thinking that empowers young women and of course young men.
+We call for racial, age, size and body diversity in our imagery; Design training that accommodates all bodies and gender enlightened thinking that empowers young women and young men.

-We believe that diversity in front of the lens and behind it is crucial for emotionally considerate practice.
+We believe that diversity in front of the lens and behind it – mindset and physical representation – is crucial for emotionally considerate practice.
+Fundamentally: Fashion can be a powerful carrier of messages towards shaping personal identity and self esteem.
+Respecting customer difference and individual need is evermore important in this global economy.

 We are active through three main channels…